-A summary of HUD performance criteria is provided in Exhibit 8-1.
+Window A summary of HUD performance criteria is provided in Exhibit 8-1.
 Additional guidance on these requirements is found in the following HUD resources:

-• Housing Choice Voucher Guidebook, Chapter 10.

-- HUD Housing Inspection Manual for Section 8 Housing - HUD Inspection Form, form HUD-52580 (3/01) and Inspection Checklist, form HUD52580A (9/00) - HUD Notice 2003-31, Accessibility Notice: Section 504 of the Rehabilitation Act of 1973; the Americans with Disabilities Act of 1990; the Architectural Barriers Act of 1968 and the Fair Housing Act of 1988.
+- Housing Choice Voucher Guidebook, Chapter 10. - HUD Housing Inspection Manual for Section 8 Housing - NSPIRE HCV/PBV Inspection Checklist HUD Notice 2003-31, Accessibility Notice: Section 504 of the Rehabilitation Act of 1973; the Americans with Disabilities Act of 1990; the Architectural Barriers Act of 1968 and the Fair Housing Act of 1988.